 And now dear readers a story…

-Once upon a time, in a land far, far away, in an era long ago, there was the local department store.
-Now extinct, they were once found in every town.
+Once upon a time, in a land far, far away, in an era long ago, there was the hometown department store.
+Now extinct, they were once found in every city.
 Larger cities had more than one, and they weren’t all called Macy’s.

-They were owned and run descendants of the founders, who were leaders in their communities.
-They built retail emporiums that occupied whole downtown blocks, often architectural masterpieces.
+Owned and run by descendants of the founders, who were leaders in their communities.
+These retail titans built retail emporiums, occupying whole downtown blocks, often architectural masterpieces.

-They had a tearoom and a bargain basement and incredible Christmas windows that people would stand in line to see.
+These department stores had a tearoom and a bargain basement and incredible Christmas windows that people would stand in line to see.
 These were stores that had a point of view and not the same merchandise as everyone else.
-Professional sales clerks, worked there, and were often with the same store their entire career.
-They knew you, your size and taste and would call you when something came in they thought you would like.
-There were floor managers, actually on the floor, often wearing carnations on their suit lapels, who stood ready to help you.
-(Yes they were almost always men, but no story can be perfect).
+Professional sales clerks worked there and were often with the same company their entire careers.
+They knew you, your size and taste, and called you when something came in they thought you would like.
+Floor managers, actually on the floor, often wearing carnations on their suit lapels, stood ready to help you.
+(Yes they were almost always men, but no story is perfect).

-Stores offered free gift-wrap, home delivery and charge accounts.
-A sale was really a sale; there were usually only two a year, so you knew you were really getting a deal.
-There were no constant mark downs, only the goodies that awaited you in that famous bargain basement.
+Free gift-wrap, home delivery and store charge accounts.
+A sale was really a sale, usually only two a year, so you knew you were really getting a deal.
+No were constant mark downs, but the goodies that awaited you in that famous bargain basement.
 Shopping was an event; some might even call fun.
 You got dressed up and spent the day, taking a much-needed respite at noon in the tearoom for their signature chicken salad with grapes.

 There was the Broadway and Goldwater’s in Phoenix, Joseph Magnin and the White House in San Francisco.
 The Denver and Neusteter’s in where else, Denver.
 Rich’s and Davison in Atlanta and my beloved Marshall Fields in Chicago.
-New Orleans had Maison Blanche and in Philly there was the legendary Wanamaker’s with their magnificent pipe organ.
+New Orleans had Maison Blanche and in Philly, the legendary Wanamaker’s with their magnificent pipe organ.

 My mom and I shopped at Hartzfeld’s and The Jones Store in Kansas City; Stix, Baer & Fuller in St. Louis, and at Innes and Bucks in my home town of Wichita.
 And then of course there was: _____________ (fill in your hometown store here).